Program overview

 Program structure

-The Computer Systems Technology program spans 6 semesters, which equates to 3 years of study.
-This advanced diploma program is structured to provide a comprehensive education in computer systems and networking.
+The Computer Systems Technology program is structured to provide a comprehensive education over a period of 6 semesters (3 years).
 Key features of the program include:

 Featured Experiences